ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 # About the author

 Zach Goldberg graduated from the University of Pennsylvania magna cum laude with a degree in Computer Science and Engineering.
-He s been the CTO of six startups including WiFast, Sticks and Brains, AutoLotto, Trellis Technologies, GrowFlow (acq.
+He's been the CTO of six startups including WiFast, Sticks and Brains, AutoLotto, Trellis Technologies, GrowFlow (acq.
 Dama Financial, 2022), and Towards Equilibrium Inc, as well as an Entrepreneur-in-Residence at Tencent and an Associate Product Manager at Google.
 After Dama acquired GrowFlow in 2022, Zach sat down and poured all of his experience into this book.
-Learn more about Zach s work at zachgoldberg.com.
+Learn more about Zach's work at zachgoldberg.com.

 # About the publisher